wp-plugins/ewww-image-optimizer/readme.txt

 * jpegmini server integration (for resizes only)
 * pngquant (for resizes only)
 * huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
 If you would like to help translate this plugin in your language, post a thread on the support forums.

+= 1.8.2 =
+* updated Romanian translation
+* removed: potentially long-running query from upgrade
+* fixed: cloud queries were using the wrong hostname, all cloud users must apply this update to avoid service degradation

 = 1.8.1 =
 * fixed: ewww_image_optimizer_aux_images_loop() undefined causes any calls to WP_Image_Editor to fail (breaks lots of stuff)